luhcas/Opencast-Matterhorn/docs/scripts/3rd_party/README.txt

 When all is successful, a file .done-win32 is created so specific subdirectory can be skipped next time.

-3z) create packages for Windows
+3z) create final packages for Windows

 During the cross-compilation for Windows compiled tools are copied into the $HOME3P/usr/local/... tree.
 After the cross-compilation